mathiasness/WordSearch/README.md

 ### 2. Use a Multi-pattern Search Algorithm

 The biggest performance gain comes from searching for all the words simultaneously.
 Essentially in linear time over the grid, rather than traversing the grid multiple times.
 To do this, I used the **Aho-Corasick** algorithm.
+The Aho-Corasick algorithm allows for simoultaneous pattern searching as opposed to other algorithms like for example Boyer-Moore, which is more efficient when searching for a single pattern.
+The Aho-Corasick algorithm is extremely stable.
+It's average performance will tend to be close to its worst-case, but given the task description, the assumption that we prepare for worst-case is logical.

 **Aho-Corasick**